mvolkmann/blog/src/smalltalk/10-syntax.md

 Compound literals evaluate their expression at compile-time instead of run-time for better run-time performance.

+The "cascade" delimiter enables sending multiple messages to the same receiver object.
+For example, `Transcript show: 'foo'; newLine; show: 'bar'`.
+The return value is that of the final message.
+To instead cause the return value to be the receiver object, end the cascade with `; yourself`.

-The `::` message chaining operator can remove the need to surround the preceding expression with parentheses.
+The "chain" delimiter `::` can remove the need to surround the preceding expression with parentheses.
 It sends a message to the result of the previous message send.
-It is useful for sending a unary message to the result of a binary or keyword message.
+It is useful for sending a unary message to the result of a binary or keyword message OR for sending a binary message to the result of a keyword message.
 For example:

 ```smalltalk